avoinsystems/OdooLocust/README.md

 * Locust: <a href="http://locust.io">locust.io</a>
 * Odoo: <a href="https://odoo.com">odoo.com</a>

+# Fork Changes

+With the forked repository, the naming standards have been slightly altered.
+TaskSets are now called OdooUsers to better describe what they are.

 # HowTo

-To load test Odoo, you create tasks sets like you'll have done it with Locust:
+To load test Odoo, you can create multiple tasks by extending the OdooUser class.
+Note that you will need to specify the `wait_time` property in order to more accurately simulate "real" users, which have small pauses between actions:

 ```
-from locust import task, TaskSet
+from locust import task, between
+from OdooUser import OdooUser

-class SellerTaskSet(TaskSet):
+class MyOdooUser(OdooUser):
+    wait_time = between(15, 50)

+    def on_start(self):
+        self.menu = self._load_menu()
+        self.randomlyChooseMenu()

     @task(10)
     def read_partners(self):
         cust_model = self.client.get_model('res.partner')